aristanetworks/avd/ansible_collections/arista/avd/roles/eos_designs/docs/Input Variables.md

 ## Underlay Routing Protocol

+### Description

+- The following underlay routing protocols are supported:
+  - EBGP (default for l3ls-evpn)
+  - OSPF.
+  - ISIS.
+  - ISIS-SR*.
+  - ISIS-LDP*.
+  - ISIS-SR-LDP*.
+  - OSPF-LDP*.
+- The variables should be applied to all devices in the fabric.

+*Only supported with core_interfaces data model.

 ### Variables

 | Variable | Type | Required | Default | Value Restrictions | Description |